Emergency Information & Services Update

 CLEANING

-- Wear safety gear: hard hats, goggles, N95, heavy work gloves, waterproof boots
+- Wear safety gear: hard hats, goggles, N95 masks, heavy work gloves, waterproof boots

 - Protect your lungs from mold by wearing respirator while cleaning up your flooded home.